HZDevops/HousnaZoubeiri_5_21082021/README.md

 # Orinoco #

-This is the front-end for Project 5 of the Junior Web Developer path.
+This is the front-end with JavaScript code to interact with API.
-The back end (see folder server) is provided in this project.
+The back end API (see folder server) is provided in this project.

 ### Prerequisites ###